-Nordic4 is based in Bristol and is taught by Katie Atkins, who, as a fully qualified Instructor, focusses on proper technique and developing a deeper understanding of one’s body and a sense of wellbeing.
+Nordic4 is based in Bristol and was founded in 2017 by Katie Atkins.
+The ethos of Nordic 4 is a focus on proper technique, so developing a deeper understanding of one’s body, improved fitness and a sense of well being.

 Our beautiful walking locations provide stimulating and challenging terrain which can be taken at your own pace.
-We predominantly teach Nordic Walking on The Downs, Blaise Castle Estate or Ashton Court, however, Nordic4Work can meet you at your work location.
+We predominantly teach Nordic Walking on The Downs, Blaise Castle Estate, Leigh Woods or Ashton Court, however, Nordic4Work can meet you at your work or school location.

 Nordic4 places real importance on the individual, recognising that not all walkers are the same.
-Katie Atkins adapts lessons and technique so that all walkers can achieve their potential and the variety of teaching sessions offered by Nordic4 reflects this ethos.
+Katie Atkins, Rachael Wilson and Liz Lewis tailor sessions to individual needs so that all walkers can achieve their potential.
+The variety of teaching sessions offered by Nordic4 for Adults, Teens and Children reflects this ethos.

 “Hello, I am Katie and I am the proud founder of Nordic4.
 A qualified Nordic Walking instructor with 26 years experience teaching in the Primary Sector,I offer a unique combination of high quality teaching practices and technique based learning.
 A PE specialist (working with mainstream, gifted and talented and SEND pupils) for 12 years I enjoy thinking of all the different ways to adapt my teaching to enable walkers of all ages and abilities to achieve and enjoy Nordic Walking."

 “All of my courses, whether adult, child or teen, have the outcome of ensuring each and every individual fulfils their potential and personal goals .Teaching walkers in all weathers, taking in the sights, sounds and scents of the different seasons adds a layer of mindfulness too so that all walkers feel that Nordic4 really is “Exercise for the body and relaxation for the mind”